-Most drug cases don’t involve jury trials because ultimately the police discover a person holding a vast amount of drugs and there’s not usually a way around the associated charges.
+Most drug cases don’t involve jury trials because ultimately the police discover a person holding a substantial amount of drugs and there’s not usually a way around the associated charges.

 In these cases, a client needs a defense attorney who can obtain the best deal possible from the circumstances.
 This means either no agreements or a probationary period that helps ease the burden.

-Illegal searches and seizures are common in marijuana cases
+Illegal searches and seizures are common in drug cases

 This then puts the searches and seizures under scrutiny.